Navigating the Arraignment in Utah

 Representation by Counsel

-The court will ask whether you are being represented by private counsel, representing yourself, or asking for the appointment of a public defender.
+The court will ask whether you are being represented by private counsel, representing yourself, or asking for legal assistance from a public defender.

 If your attorney is standing next to you in court, it should be obvious to the court.
 But sometimes you may need some additional time to make arrangements to hire an attorney.
 Never be afraid to ask the court for some additional time to talk with and hire a good attorney.